sensu/sensu-docs/content/sensu-core/2.0/guides/install-check-executables-with-assets.md

 ---
-title: "How to install Executables using Assets"
+title: "How to install executables using assets"
-linkTitle: "Using Assets in Checks, Handlers, and Mutators"
+linkTitle: "Using Assets in Checks"
 weight: 100
 version: "2.0"
 product: "Sensu Core"